 16%

-• 21% are open to switching to a plant-based alternative on average, but more than half are not open to switching at all.
+21% are open to switching to a plant-based alternative on average, but more than half are not open to switching at all.
+Gender makes little difference, women and men are equally open to switching (21% vs 21%).
+Under-30s are nearly twice as open as over-55s (31% vs 16%).

-Price sensitivity among open switchers
+Price sensitivity among non-rejectors

 Question 2: If a plant-based alternative tasted 100% identical to meat, what would your price expectation be to switch?